-It’s a few weeks into Q4 and peak selling season is ramping up.
-It’s ideal to plan your holiday fulfillment strategy in the summer, but if you haven’t done so yet, it’s not too late to implement a few simple strategies to help guide you through the holidays.
+We are closing in on Q4 and peak selling season is ramping up.
+It’s ideal to plan your holiday ecommerce fulfillment strategy in the summer, but if you haven’t done so yet, it’s not too late to implement a few simple strategies to help guide you through the holidays.

 Build Your Forecast

 Hopefully you already have a strategy in place, but if you don’t, it’s still a good idea to make a plan, even this late-in-the-game.
-Take a look at your sales from 2018 and capture the percentage increase you saw in Q4.
-Build a forecast model with the 2019 data you’ve gathered so far and estimate what you would sell with a similar percentage increase as last year.
+Take a look at your sales from previous years and capture the percentage increase you see trending in Q4.
+Build a forecast model with last year’s data and estimate what you would sell with a similar percentage increase as last year.
 If you have little or no historical data, ask around and seek advice from a friend in the same industry.

-Try to get as detailed as possible in your forecast—break down volume by sales channel (ecommerce and by retailer) at both a unit and order level.
+Try to get as detailed as possible in your forecast—break down volume by sales channel (for retail break it down further by retailer) at both a unit and order level.
 By segmenting your projections you will be better equipped to have more accurate forecasting for this quarter and in the future.

-Pro tip: The time between Black Friday to Christmas Eve is the heaviest shipping period of the year, so you will want to model your volume day-by-day during this critical period.
+The time between Black Friday to Christmas Eve is the heaviest shipping period of the year, prepare any value-added services like gift wrapping or messaging early so you’re not making changes during this critical period.

 Connect Your Team